Camera and Robot Calibration#

 2

-Rotate the central flange slightly counterclockwise and remove it
+Turn the central flange slightly anti-clockwise and remove it.

 3